Symphysis Pubis Dysfunction (SPD) in Pregnancy and How to Cope

 It can also lead to diastasis symphysis pubis (DSP), which is a wide gap where the pubic bones meet.
 This is rare, but not an indication of pain level.
 Even a woman without a noticeably larger gap can feel excruciating pain and tenderness.
 Sometimes the pubic bone can be tender to the touch, other times it is only painful with certain movements.

 As I said above, SPD is also referred to as Pelvic Girdle Pain in some texts.
 However, they are not always one and the same.
-Pelvic Girdle Pain is a term applied to pain occurring at the back of the pelvis, localized around the sacro-iliac joint.
+Pelvic Girdle Pain is a term applied to pain occurring at the back of the pelvis, localized around the sacroiliac joint.

 Even though the two terms are used interchangeably, I am going to use the term SPD for this article, because I am focusing more on the frontal discomfort associated with the pubic joint.

 There are times when a woman can experience both issues at the same time.
 For instance, I experienced the PGP symptoms often, but infrequently during pregnancy.
-However I endured SPD from my twentieth week of pregnancy until my daughter was a year old.
+However, I endured SPD from my twentieth week of pregnancy until my daughter was a year old.

 SPD can make you feel as though you are being pulled apart like a wishbone.
 Even without pain, the joints may become totally unable to function or support your weight.

-Symptoms of Symphysis Pubis Disorder
+What Are the Symptoms of Symphysis Pubis Dysfunction?

 The most common symptoms of SPD include: